Navigate to

 Advanced integrated circuit design and fabrication

 Systems and processes to design sophisticated integrated circuits and manufacturing processes to fabricate integrated circuits using process nodes below 10 nanometres.
-Examples include systems-on-chip (SoC), field programmable gate arrays (FPGAs), stacked memory on chip and specialised microprocessors for defence industry.
+Examples include systems-on-chip (SoC), field programmable gate arrays (FPGAs), stacked memory on chip and specialised microprocessors for the defence industry.

-Artificial intelligence (AI) algorithms and hardware accelerators
+AI algorithms and hardware accelerators

 Artificial intelligence (AI) algorithms are computer algorithms that perform tasks normally requiring human intelligence.
 Applications for artificial intelligence algorithms include personal and workplace virtual assistants, process automation, virtual and augmented reality, creating more realistic video game environments and characters, public transport planning and optimisation, crop and livestock management, and defence.